 Using arts, sports and technology, Mobdiun works with young people in marginalized communities targeted by violent extremists and provides them with opportunities to build skills and gain access to resources and networks to foster their creativity as builders of the Tunisian society.
 Mobdiun mobilizes government, private sector and civil society groups in order to foster policy dialogue and lead change around youth issues and priorities.

 I left my finance job in Paris during the Arab Uprisings, moving back to Tunisia to take part in the transition efforts from dictatorship to democracy.
 I volunteered for the social-democratic party Ettakatol, twice ran for Parliament, and advised the Finance and Tourism ministers when my party joined the governing coalition between 2011 and 2014.
-After my cabinet experience, I became a consultant for the World Bank in Tunisia and coordinated a multi-donor trust fund of $10m assisting the Government in strengthening the financial sector, improving its governance, and implementing the national decentralization plan.
+In charge of portfolios such as open governance, state budget, and tax system reforms, I also championed women’s leadership, gender equality, and youth participation in the 2014 Constitution.

 I helped set up a regional and a global women networks called Thae’ra, the Arab Women’s Network for Parity and Solidarity and WASL, the Women’s Alliance for Security Leadership.
 I have been honored with the Project on Middle East Democracy’s Leaders in Democracy Award in 2012, named the first Tunisian woman World Economic Forum Young Global Leader in 2014, New Voices Aspen Institute Fellow in 2017, and member of the World Economic Forum’s Expert Network the same year.
 In 2018, I was selected as one of the inaugural Obama Foundation Scholars at Columbia University.